 What does a data scientist do?

-Quick facts about working as a data scientist
+Quick facts about data science jobs

 - The US Bureau of Labor Statistics expects 11.5 million new jobs for data scientists by 2026.